2point4 Children: Remake

 In 1997 a remake of the show debuted in the Netherlands: Kees & Co starring Simone Kleinsma.
 The remake ran for eight series between 1997 and 2006.
-The first five series were adapted from the original English scripts, whilst the last three series featured original storylines and characters.
+The first five series were adapted from the original English-language scripts, whilst the last three series featured original storylines and characters.
 In 2018 it was announced that the remake would return for a ninth series with Kleinsma reprising her role.